avocolado/avn-bible/glossary.md

 ## Side Girl (SG)

-[Love Interests](#love-interest-li)) that offer side content during the story, but that don’t affect the development of the plot in any major or vital way.
+[Love Interests](#love-interest-li) that offer side content during the story but don’t affect the development of the plot in any major or vital way.

 ## Slice of Life